-Not everyone gets to wear a crown, but if you're going to do it heed Queen Elizabeth's advice.
+Not everyone gets to wear a crown, but if you're going to do it heed the advice Queen Elizabeth once shared.

 Ever wondered how heavy the crown is?
-Quite, according to Queen Elizabeth.
-Everyone's favorite monarch spent some time chatting to the BBC in 2018, and shed some light on what it's like to really wear the crown.
+Quite, according to the late Queen Elizabeth.
+Everyone's favorite monarch spent some time chatting to the BBC in 2018 and shed some light on what it's like to really wear the crown.

-Queen Elizabeth II hilariously explains how you can't look down to read a speech while wearing the crown, as the weight of the diamonds can put excess strain on your neck.
+Queen Elizabeth II hilariously explained how you can't look down to read a speech while wearing the crown, as the weight of the diamonds can put excess strain on your neck.

-Her Majesty is her usual charming self and looks in good spirits as she jokes about the weight of the crown.
+Her Majesty was her usual charming self and looked in good spirits as she joked about the weight of the crown.

 Have a look at the footage below, courtesy of the BBC: